 The disability pension component of the TyEL contributions depends on:

-- the wages paid by employers to employees, and
+- the wages paid by employers to workers, and

-- the disability pensions granted by employers to employees compared to the average disability risk.
+- the disability pensions granted by employers to workers compared to the average disability risk.

 The pooled component of the TyEL contribution is used to cover the pension components jointly financed by the pension providers and paid out in the year of collecting the pension contributions.
 Jointly financed pension components and pensions include:

 - the components of the old-age and disability pensions that exceed the funded components,

 - part-time pensions,